scottyhq/isce_notes/install_notes.md

 scons install
 ```

-5) Create an alias in .bashrc to activate that version of python 3 whenever you want to run isce
+5) Create an alias in `.bashrc` to activate Python3 whenever you want to run isce
 `alias start_isce="source activate isce; source ~/.isce/.isceenv"`
 Where `.isceenv` contains:
 ```